sebasjimenez10/angularjs-style/Readme.md

 Since a large AngularJS application has many components it's best to structure it in a directory hierarchy.

-I come from the world of Ruby on Rails development workflow where directory hierarchy comes in a MVC manner:
+I come from the world of Ruby on Rails development workflow where directory hierarchy comes in a MVC manner like so many tutorials out there:
 ```
 .
 ├── app